 While you can’t visit the salt flats whenever you want, there are several options you can choose from for how you’d like to visit.

 This is the most common way to visit the salt flats.
 The visit by train lasts 1 hour 15 minutes and it covers a lot of ground.
-You’ll get to ride past many pink marshes, stop at a salt hill (and climb it!), and visit the museum and shop.
+You’ll get to ride past many pink marshes, climb a salt hill, and visit the museum and shop.

-The train is open air so there are no windows.
-You can sit on either side of the train.
-You’ll be treated to lovely views of the salt flats.
+The train is open air.
+You can sit on either side of the train to be treated to lovely views of the salt flats.

 Train itinerary through the Camargue salt lakes